In OroCRM the RFM metrics are available for Magento customers and are defined per channel.

 You can build a simple report that shows RFM cells for each customer.

-Another report may show your top customer, the total amount of all their orders and the totals amount paid.
+Another report may show your top customer, the total amount of all their orders and amounts paid.

-Let’s assume, you have created the corresponding “Top customers” segment in advance by following the instruction provided in the Example 2.
+Let us assume, you have created the corresponding “Top customers” segment in advance by following the instruction provided in the Example 2.
 Top customers segment.
-Then, to create the top customers report, do as follows:
+In this case, to create a top customers report, perform the following steps:

 - Select customers’ identifiers (ID, first name, last name, etc.), RFM metrics and the totals as the report columns (do not forget to add all the fields that do not have a function assigned to them into the Grouping section).